fheisler/instagram_analyzer/README.md

 29               2           20
 ```

-Image comparing notebook to the script
+Let's compare the notebook to the script side-by-side:

 <a><img src="/instagram_analyzer_app/static/img/script_vs_notebook_1.jpg" alt="Instagram Analyzer"></a>